luizbgomide/EclipsePhase2e-ptbr/src/07/04-mind-hacking.md

 ## A Better You

-Much like genetics, nanotechnology, and cybernetics improved the baseline and maximum potential of physical bodies, psychosurgery enhances your mind's health, stability, and working functions.
+Much like genetics, nanotechnology, and cybernetics improved the baseline and maximum potential of physical bodies, psychosurgery enhances your mind’s health, stability, and working functions.

 ### Therapeutics